Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/CURRENT_WORKING_DRAFT_ASSEMBLED.md

 ## Cross-Dataset Validity

-Using identical SzCORE scoring, SeizureTransformer achieves 1 FA/24h on Dianalund (37% sensitivity) versus 8.59 FA/24h on TUSZ (52.35% sensitivity)—an 8.6× degradation that indicates limited generalization across datasets even under permissive clinical tolerances.
+Using identical SzCORE Event scoring, SeizureTransformer achieves 1 FA/24h on Dianalund (37% sensitivity) versus 8.59 FA/24h on TUSZ (52.35% sensitivity)—an 8.6× degradation that indicates limited generalization across datasets even under permissive clinical tolerances.
 This isolates dataset shift from scoring effects.
 When we further apply TUSZ's standard NEDC OVERLAP scoring, the gap widens to 26.89 FA/24h (27× increase), and with strict NEDC TAES scoring reaches 136.73 FA/24h (137× increase).
 These cascading gaps—8.6× from dataset alone, then 3.1× from scoring methodology, then another 5.1× from temporal precision requirements—demonstrate how evaluation choices compound to create order-of-magnitude performance variations.

 ## Recommendations for Transparent Evaluation